PaulJeFi/reglisse-chess/src/book_tools/readme.md

 # Book Tools

 Books format used in Reglisse are not usuals.
 They are in the same format than TSCP's book by [Tom Kerrigan](http://www.tckerrigan.com).
-Here is explained how to create your own Reglisse book, base on a Polyglott or a PGN file.
+Here is explained how to create your own Reglisse book, based on a Polyglott or a PGN file.

 First, you have to inslatall ```python-chess``` :